AVOIDING FERMI PARADOX

 Three out of four stars in the galaxy are probably red dwarfs.
 Red dwarfs burn essentially forever but are smaller and much cooler than the Sun, which makes them impossible to observe without special infrared detectors.

-These infrared detectors are launched into outer-space beyond Earth’s atmosphere to avoid being blinded by the infrared heat radiating off Earth’s surface.
+These infrared detectors are launched into outer space beyond Earth’s atmosphere to avoid being blinded by the infrared heat radiating off Earth’s surface.

 Proxima Centauri main star.
 Image by Hubble Telescope.